olin/studentgovernment/student_government_bylaws.md

 9. Senior Class Representative
 10. Junior Class Representative
 11. Sophomore Class Representative
-12. Senior Class Affairs Representative
+12. Senior Class Activities Representative
+13. Director of Student Activities
+14. Assistant Director of Student Activities
+15. Director of Clubs and Organizations
+16. Assistant Director of Clubs and Organizations
+17. Director of Service
+18. Assistant Director of Service
+19. Chair of the Honor Board
+20. Vice Chair of the Honor Board
-13. Four Honor Board General Members
+21. Four Honor Board General Members

+The following positions are elected in the fall:
+1. Two First Year Class Representatives
+2. Two Honor Board General Members (at least one of whom must be a First Year)
+3. Any positions not filled during the spring elections

 Students elected to office during Spring Elections take office as soon as is reasonable after April 1st as agreed upon by the incoming and outgoing Presidents.

+Students elected to office during Fall Elections take office immediately upon election.

 #### Section 4.
-Fall Elections.

-Elections in the fall are held in one two-week cycle.
-In the first week of a two week cycle, nominations are open for at least 48 hours during which the list of accepted nominations is available to the Student Body.
-A presentation slide serves as a student’s declaration of candidacy and is required in order to run for office.
-In the second week of a two week cycle, campaigning takes place and, at the end of the week, the polls will be open for at least 24 hours.

-Two First Year Class Representatives, two Honor Board General Members (of whom, at least one must be a First Year student), and any positions not filled during the spring elections are elected during the fall elections.

-Students elected to office during Fall Elections take office immediately upon election.

-#### Section 5.
 Campaigning.

-During the second week of an election cycle, between the close of nominations and the beginning of voting, candidates may campaign in a respectful and appropriate manner.
+During an election, between the close of nominations and the beginning of voting, candidates may campaign in a respectful and appropriate manner.
 The Election Monitor investigates allegations of inappropriate campaigning and decides upon what actions to take ranging from a warning to disqualification.

 To preserve an intellectual atmosphere and guarantee equal opportunities of election, campaigning outside of the following rules is prohibited, and